aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/110-deleting-a-product/300-deleting-the-product-pipeline.md

 - Click *Edit*

-- Add or set the attribute Status for the product you want to delete to terminated:
+- Add or set the attribute Status for the product you want to delete all pipelines for to terminated:

   <figure>
    {{< highlight js "hl_lines=4" >}}